RebelGuy/chat-mate/projects/server/readme.md

 - `400`: When the `externalId` is not sent.
 - `404`: When no channel matching the given `externalId` could be found.
 The channel in question must have sent at least one chat message in the past so that it is added to our database.
 - `422`: When the specified channel is already linked to a user.

+### `DELETE /link/token`

+Delete a pending link token that is connected to the logged-in account.

+Path parameters:
+- `linkToken` (`string`): The link token to delete.

+Returns an empty response body.

+Can return the following errors:
+- `404`: When the specified pending link token is not found.
+For example, if it is not connected to the logged-in user, or already used as part of a link attempt.